JoRanjit/surfs_up/README.md

 ##### Findings:

-   *  Average temperature remains a very pleasant 71 thru' 74 degrees around the year
+   *  Average temperature remains a very pleasant 71 thru' 74 degrees around the year.
+      ---  This is an ideal weather - not too hot or not too cold.
+With some marketing and advertising campaigns - ICE cream sales should see some good business.
-   *  But max temperatures could go upto 85 degrees in June and 83 degrees in December
+   *  But max temperatures could go upto 85 degrees in June and 83 degrees in December.
+      ---   This means ICE cream sales are going to spike in summer due to these hot temperatures.
+The ideal weather for an ICE Cream shop.
    *  Slight disadvantage on the dataset is that June dataset has about 1700 recordings, while December is only about 1500.
+      ---   This means that the December data may not be as accurate as June data, but still good enough to get a good analysis.

 ##### Improvements:

    *  The analysis should also include the rain-fall/precipitation information which would help the customer make more informed decisions.
    *  Analysis spans 6-7 years of data starting from 2010.
 This dataset could be narrowed down to pull more recent year's data, which will be more accurate than this wide date- range.